 Locate Object.
 If your mystery revolves around finding a lost object, you might want to refresh yourself on the text of this spell.
 Luckily, it comes with an out built in… a thin sheet of lead blocks the spell.
 I used this to create a nice plot point in Candlekeep Murders… Bookwyrm hides the Keeper of Tome’s heart in the chalice of a lead statue.

 Suggestion.
 See Command.
-I feel like targets of these spells how pass their saving throw, should either have advantage on subsequent saving throws, or immunity for 24 hours.
+I feel like targets of this type of ‘save or suck’ spells, who pass their initial saving throw, should either have advantage on subsequent saving throws, or immunity for 24 hours.

 Zone of Truth.
 For me, players need to embarrass NPCs to agree to speaking under the influence of this spell: “If you’re innocent, then why wouldn’t you tell the council what happened that night under the divine will of my god?”
 Otherwise they would just refuse to speak for 10 minutes, or be incredibly evasive.